What is Edge Computing and how it reduces information delay?

 What is the relationship with Cloud Computing?

-By gathering information on devices that are in direct contact with the user, Edge Computing becomes a complement to Cloud Computing, a system that collects information in a data center distant from the user.
+By gathering information on devices that are in direct contact with the user, Edge Computing becomes a complement to Cloud Computing, a system that collects information in a data center far from the user.

 What are the examples?

-But what is Edge Computing good for?
+But, after all, what is Edge Computing good for?

 It is increasingly necessary to observe the development of technology and the way in which it proposes an improvement in the conditions of use and maintenance of devices.
 In this way, Edge Computing represents a very relevant solution to the limitations that Cloud Computing can present.